 Read Jim Daniels discuss the origins of the Martin Luther King, Jr. Day Writing Awards and his experience in a writing class with James Baldwin in Poets & Writers.

 Watch Javier Spivey's short film, based on his poem "some assembly required" which placed third in the college poetry division at the 2017 MLK Jr. Writing Awards.

 The MLK Jr. Writing Awards is also accompanied with a performance by musical theater students from Carnegie Mellon's School of Drama.
-Check out photos from the event:
+You can see more photos from the 2019 event here.